 Where are you from?

-What makes Cologne special to you?
+What makes Cologne special for you?

-What should one definitely have eaten in Cologne?
+What should you have eaten in Cologne?

 Perfect starter menu: Kölsch, Metthappen, Himmel & Ääd.
 Otherwise, Cologne is colorful, just like the food.
 In addition to Cologne classics, you will also find many other delicacies from around the world and great cafes that definitely belong to try.

 What is a must-see in Cologne (besides the cathedral)?